xdy/xdy-pf2e-workbench/CONTRIBUTING.md

       "dataPath": "/Users/xdy/Library/Application Support/FoundryVTT",
       }
       ```
-1. Symlink dist directory to your Foundry data directory.
-1. Mac/unix example:
+1. Symlink dist directory to your Foundry data directory by running `pnpm run link`
-    ```
-    ln -s /Users/xdy/Projects/FoundryVTT/xdy-pf2e-workbench/dist "/Users/xdy/Library/Application Support/FoundryVTT/Data/xdy-pf2e-workbench"
-    ```
-  1. Windows example (add /h to mklink to get a hard link rather than a soft link):
-      ```
-      mklink /d C:\Users\jk\AppData\Local\FoundryVTT\Data\modules\xdy-pf2e-workbench C:\Users\jk\foundryvtt\xdy-pf2e-workbench\dist
-      ```
-1. Do the following each time you have updated your fork and want to test your code:
-1. Builds the prerequisites
-   `pnpm install`
-1. Runs the module in 'developer mode', watching for changes in the code as they happen
-   `pnpm run build:dev`
+1. Build the module with `pnpm install && pnpm run build`
+1. Make your changes.
+You probably want to run `pnpm run build:dev` so it builds your changes while you work.

 ## Coding conventions